esratahirovic/esratahirovic/README.md

 ### Hi there 👋

-:sparkler: I'm interested in Data Science, Machine Learning, Deep Learninig.
+:sparkler: I'm interested in Data Science, Machine Learning, Deep Learning.

 You can find me on LinkedIn :point_right: https://www.linkedin.com/in/esra-albayrak-özdeş/